 - A computer with Hyper-V Virtualization support

 If you have Windows 10 May 2020 (2004) update (or later) installed you can install WSL with a single command.
-If you don’t have the Windows 10 May 2020 (2004) update you’ll need to walk through a couple of additional steps to get things set up.
+If you don yet have the Windows 10 May 2020 (2004) update there are a couple of additional steps you’ll need to go through in order to get things set up.

-Your computer also needs to support Hyper-V Virtualization to run WSL 2.
+To use WSL your computer must support Hyper-V Virtualization.
 Not sure if yours does?
 You can check your Hyper-V support manually.

-If you don’t meet these requirements you cannot install/enable WSL 2, but you can use WSL 1.
+If you don’t meet these requirements you cannot install or enable WSL 2 but you can use WSL 1.